-Nicolas Chamussy became Executive Vice President Space Systems in the Airbus Defence and Space Division on 1st July 2016.
+Nicolas Chamussy became Executive Vice President Space Systems within Airbus Defence and Space and a member of the division’s Executive Committee on 1 July 2016.

-Prior to assuming this position he was the Chief of Staff to Airbus Group CEO Tom Enders since July 2012.
+Prior to assuming this position, Chamussy was appointed Chief of Staff to Airbus CEO Tom Enders in July 2012.

 Nicolas Chamussy began his career in 1992 as an engineer on space matters at Phillips Laboratory (US Air Force).
 He went on to work for France’s Direction générale de l'armement (DGA) as a Deputy Programme Manager for reconnaissance satellite in 1993, followed by positions as an Advisor to the French Minister of Defence and as Deputy Head of Bureau at the French Ministry of Finance.

 Nicolas Chamussy, born in July 1967, holds degrees from École polytechnique, École Nationale Supérieure de Techniques Avancées, and Institut d’Etudes Politiques de Paris.
 Toulouse,